Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 4. Process the customer's payment.
 5. Generate an invoice and confirmation number.

 Your fellow Database Developer is convinced that the feature doesn't require a database transaction.
-Convince your colleague otherwise by providing possible problems that can accour in this case without proper use of database transactions.
+Convince your colleague otherwise by providing possible problems that can occur in this case without the proper use of database transactions.